kavyasri-12/Simple_RAG_DOCKER/README.md

-Yes, I can provide a comprehensive README.md for your Streamlit RAG application.
-This README will cover everything from setting up the project to running it with Docker, and explaining its features.

-First, I'll generate a query to ensure I have the most up-to-date best practices for README files for AI/ML projects, specifically those involving Docker and Streamlit.
-The search results confirm the key sections for a good README for a project like yours, including:

-    Project Title & Description: Clear and concise.

-    Features: What the app can do.

-    Technologies Used: List of libraries and tools.

-    Getting Started: Step-by-step instructions for setup and running.
-This is crucial for Dockerized apps.

-    Usage: How to interact with the application.

-    Project Structure: Brief overview of files.

-    Contributing (Optional but good): How others can help.

-    License: Important for open-source projects.

-    Contact/Author: How to reach you.

-    Screenshots/GIFs (Highly Recommended): Visuals make a huge difference.

-Here's the README.md content tailored to your code:

 📚 Gemini RAG Document Chatbot

 This project is a Streamlit web application that leverages Google's Gemini 1.5 Pro Large Language Model (LLM) for Retrieval-Augmented Generation (RAG).
 It allows users to upload custom TXT and PDF documents, build a knowledge base from their content, and then ask questions to get answers grounded in the uploaded information.
 The application is containerized using Docker for easy deployment and portability.